 In a University of Washington Study, participants ate an unlimited amount of food while researchers increased the portion of protein in their meals from 15% to 30%.
 They unconsciously ate 441 fewer calories per day without feeling hungry.

-A high protein diet increases metabolism in two ways.
+A heavy protein diet increases metabolism in two ways.

 Protein goes through such a difficult metabolic process that it takes more calories to digest protein than either of the other two macronutrients — fats and carbohydrates.
 This means your metabolism must rev up just to digest protein, thus increasing your metabolism.